 If you think that you may be lactose intolerant, you could keep a food diary that you record what you have eaten alongside your symptoms, to help you understand if it is the cause of your digestive trouble.
 There are tests that can be done to determine whether you are lactose intolerant also.

-To avoid symptoms, a person with lactose intolerance may need to avoid milk, milk products such as ice cream, and other processed foods that contain milk powder and whey.
-To avoid symptoms, a person with a lactose intolerance should check food labels carefully, as some foods may contain hidden lactose.
+To avoid symptoms, a person with a dairy intolerance may need to avoid milk, milk products such as ice cream, and other processed foods that contain milk powder and whey.
+To avoid symptoms, a person with a dairy intolerance should check food labels carefully, as some foods may contain hidden dairy ingredients.

 Dairy foods to avoid